Monday, December 23, 2024

 Gas storage services can also help, because for Ukrainian needs only half of the volume of storage facilities that Ukraine has is needed.
 The rest can be used by other countries.

-And if underground storage facilities are again combined with the pipeline system, with which they are one technological complex (and were disconnected only recently during the Naftogaz unbundling), then the GTS operator will have additional opportunities to earn money from gas storage.
+And if underground storage facilities are again combined with the pipeline system, with which they are one technological complex (and were disconnected only recently during the unbundling of Naftogaz), then the GTS operator will have additional opportunities to earn money from gas storage.
 Then transportation tariffs can be raised less sharply, suggests Mikhail Gonchar.

 And the fact that this is quite possible and in demand was proven not only by the last pre-war years, when the demand for the services of Ukrainian gas storage facilities increased, but also by the fact that even during the war, some foreign companies store gas in Ukrainian storage facilities - more than 2 billion cubic meters per year. as of now.